Muneer Satter: Goldman Sachs

 Satter retired from Goldman Sachs in 2012, where he worked for 24 years, including 16 years as a partner.

 Satter joined Goldman in 1988, moving to London in 1992 to start-up and co-head the firm's European Merchant Banking Group.
 In 1997, he returned to the U.S., where he became global head of the firm's Goldman Sachs Mezzanine Group (GSMP), raising more than $30 billion in capital.
 Satter is credited with growing GSMP into the largest mezzanine fund in the world.
 Satter was also a senior member of the Investment Committee and chairman of the Risk Committee for the Merchant Banking Division, which at the time had over $80 billion of assets under management.

 Philanthropy

 The American Dream is achieved when there is equal opportunity — that is the core underpinning of the American Dream.
 It is hard to get an equal opportunity if you don't receive an equal education.
 The reality is that some people receive better education because of where they live, where they were born and as a result of their economic circumstances.
 And for some of our citizens, it is the opposite, creating two separate and unequal worlds, and that is not OK and cannot be allowed to continue.

 — — Interview with Muneer Satter, May 10, 2016.

 The Satter Foundation

-Satter is a philanthropist, who together with his wife, Kristen Hayler Hertel, has made grants of more than $50 million through their family foundation, the Satter Foundation, since its inception in 1997.
+Satter is a philanthropist, who together with his former wife, Kristen Hayler Hertel, has made grants of more than $50 million through their family foundation, the Satter Foundation, since its inception in 1997.